Slack-Pack algorithm for Meir-Moser packing problem: The description of the Slack-Pack algorithm and statement of the main results

-\begin{theorem}[The main theorem] Let assumptions~1 and~2 be fulfilled, and $\gamma\in(\sqrt{3/2},3/2)$.
-Then for any $\delta>0$, with sufficiently large~$n_0$ for all $t\in T_{crit}$ inequality~\eqref{mainneq} is fulfilled and, consequently, it is possible to obtain a perfect packing by using the Slack-Pack algorithm. \end{theorem}
+\begin{theorem}[The main theorem] Let assumptions~\ref{prop2} and~\ref{prop1} be fulfilled for some fixed $\gamma$, $\gamma\in(\sqrt{3/2},3/2)$.
+Then (for this $\gamma$) for any $\delta>0$, with sufficiently large~$n_0$ for all $t\in T_{crit}$ inequality~\eqref{mainneq} is fulfilled and, consequently, it is possible to obtain a perfect packing by using the Slack-Pack algorithm. \end{theorem}